Mathematical specification of hitomezashi designs: Hitomezashi stitch patterns

-This design has a second possible orientation, rising from south-east to north-west, shown in Figure \ref{dan}(b), encoded by $w=10$; $v=10$.

-\paragraph{kuchizashi} Literally meaning `mouth stitch', the small aligned squares (see the pattern on the left in Figure \ref{kuchi}) resemble the kanji character mouth (insert unicode character 2F1D here) and also bring to mind the rice and vegetable fields of the T\={o}hoku region (squowl.made, n.d.).
-Specified by $w=1$; $v=1$, this design is self-dual.
+\paragraph{kuchizashi} Literally meaning `mouth stitch', the small aligned squares (see the pattern in the top left of Figure \ref{kuchi}) resemble the kanji character mouth (insert unicode character 2F1D here) and also bring to mind the rice and vegetable fields of the T\={o}hoku region.
+Specified by $v=1$; $w=1$, this design is self-dual.

-\paragraph{j\={u}jizashi} This pattern (shown in Figure \ref{dual}) gets its name `ten-cross stitch' from the kanji character for the number ten (insert unicode character 2F17 here) \textit{j\={u}ji}.
-It is specified, in the orientation shown, by $w=0110$ and $v=011$.
-We have already shown that it is not self-dual by referring to the two images in Figure \ref{dual}.
+\paragraph{j\={u}jizashi} This pattern (shown in Figure \ref{dual}) gets its name `ten-cross stitch' from the kanji character for the number ten {j\={u}ji}(insert unicode character 2F17 here).
+We have already observed that it is not self-dual.
 The pattern is shown in its other possible orientation (rotated through 90 degrees) in Figure \ref{juji}(a).

 \paragraph{hirayama michi} The name of this pattern means `passes into the mountain'.
-This pattern reflects the ups and downs of roads leading from the plains up through the foothills into the high mountains, so the stitcher can choose how many hilltops to include in their design.
-When worked as $w=10$ and $v=1$, the `passes' align as shown in Figure \ref{passes}(a) and the pattern is self-dual.

-But a variant of this stitch is to pair two lines in such a way that the `passes' face away from each other as in Figure \ref{passes}(b) which is encoded with the words $w=0110$ and $v=1$.
-It seems opportune to introduce at this point the modifier \textit{kawari} which means `variation'.
-The dual pattern in this case is the offset arrangement of squares (mouths) shown on the right in Figure \ref{kuchi}.
-(That is, \textit{kawari kuchizashi}.)
+This pattern reflects the ups and downs of roads leading from the plains up through the foothills into the high mountains, so the stitcher can choose how many passes to include in their design.
+When worked as in Figure \ref{passes}(a) the `passes' align and the pattern is self-dual.
+But a variant of this stitch is to pair two lines in such a way that the `passes' face away from each other as in Figure \ref{passes}(b).
+It seems opportune to introduce at this point the modifier {kawari} which means `variation'.
+The dual pattern in this case is the offset arrangement of squares (mouths) shown in the top right of Figure \ref{kuchi}, {kawari kuchizashi}.

 \paragraph{yamagata} Also related to the landscape, this stitch design is called `mountain form'.
 It resembles the kanji for mountain (insert the unicode character 2F2D).
-A single peak can be obtained by creating one repeated line of stitches among the alternating lines of \textit{dan tsunagi}.
-Compare Figure \ref{dan}(a) to Figure \ref{yama}(a) to see this.
-One way to encode this pattern is to concatenate the word $v=01$ up to the desired position of the peak, and then to concatenate $\widetilde{v}=10$ from that point on, introducing an axis of symmetry.
-This design is self-dual.
+One way to encode this pattern is as a variant of dan tsunagi, using the word $v=01$ up to the desired position of the mountain, and then using $\widetilde{v}=10$ from that point on, introducing an axis of symmetry.